imcs-compsim/meshpy/README.md

 To merge your changes into the MeshPy repository, create a pull request to the `main` branch.
 A few things to keep in mind:
 - It is highly encouraged to add tests covering the functionality of your changes, see the test suite in `tests/`.
 - To maintain high code quality, MeshPy uses a number of different pre-commit hooks to check committed code.
-Make sure to set up the pre-commit hooks before committing your changes (run in the repository root folder):
+Make sure to set up the pre-commit hooks before committing your changes
   ```bash
   pre-commit install
   ```
 - Check that you did not break anything by running the MeshPy tests.
-  For most changes it should be sufficient to run the standard test suite (run in the repository root folder):
+  For most changes it should be sufficient to run the standard test suite:
   ```bash
   pytest
   ```
-- Feel free to add yourself to the contributors section in the [README.md](https://github.com/imcs-compsim/meshpy/blob/main/README.md) file.
+- Feel free to add yourself to the authors section in the [README.md](https://github.com/imcs-compsim/meshpy/blob/main/README.md) file.

 ## Authors